For the health and wellbeing of students, staff and visitors, USC is a smoke-free University. Smoking is not permitted on USC grounds.

 Any staff, student or visitor who smokes on a USC campus may be approached by staff, students or campus security and reminded about our smoke-free policy.

-Implementation of USC’s smoke-free policy is important and a variety of methods are used to raise awareness, including:
+A variety of methods are used to raise awareness of USC’s smoke-free policy, including:

 - Smoke-free materials such as posters and postcards